vojtapolasek/vojtux/docs/handout_en.md

 # Pocket Linux

-This document was created as a part of a workshop within Podzimní Agora 2019.
+This document was created as a part of the Podzimní Agora workshop in 2019.
 It was updated in October 2021.

 Created by Vojtěch Polášek <vojtech.polasek@gmail.com>.